-This autobiography perhaps is more philosophical than literary, but for sure it is not intended to be a typical scholarly writing that must give detailed elaboration of ideas.
-This poses a challenging choice of the amount of annotations to be added to the translation.
-On one hand overburdening readers with too many footnotes may distract them from following the narration with a more literary take; on the other hand throwing an unexplained technical term, person, or historical event at the readers may stop them dead in the track on following the flow of the writing.
+This autobiography perhaps is more philosophical than literary, but clearly it is not intended to be a typical scholarly work that must provide detailed elaboration of ideas.
+This posed a challenging choice of the amount of annotations to be added to the translation.
+On one hand overburdening readers with too many footnotes may distract them from following the narration with a more literary take; on the other hand throwing an unexplained technical term, person, or historical event at the readers would have made it difficult to follow the flow of the writing.
 I hope I have struck the right balance in the amount of annotation included.

 As Professor Mou said himself in Chapter Two, his writing tends to be judged “obscure” (page 34).
-He made a suggestion there that the degree of “obscureness” of anyone’s writing may be a function of a reader’s patience and open-mindedness: More patience and open-mindedness from a reader is likely to reduce the obscureness of a writing.
-English translation is likely to only accentuate the obscureness Mou suspected to be in his writing, therefore this translator, being partial to the high value of Mou’s philosophical ideas behind his writing, highly recommends readers to invest some patience and open-mindedness to overcome her failings in translation to reap the benefits of Mou’s profound insights embedded in this autobiography.
+He made a suggestion that the degree of “obscureness” of a writer’s work may be a function of a reader’s patience and open-mindedness.
+More patience and open-mindedness from a reader is likely to reduce the seeming obscurity of a work.
+English translation is likely to only accentuate the obscurity Mou suspected to be in his writing, therefore this translator, being partial to the value of the philosophical ideas behind Mou’s writing, highly recommends that readers apply patience and open-mindedness to overcome her failings in the translation in order to reap the benefits of Mou’s profound insights embedded in this autobiography.